dfelinto/blender-manual/manual/interface/window_system/topbar.rst

       Date when Blender was compiled.
    Hash
       The Git Hash of the build.
-This can be useful to give to support personal when diagnosing a problem.
+This can be useful to give to support personnel when diagnosing a problem.
    Branch
       Optional branch name.
    Release Notes